 Michael was on the founding board for the Mid-America GLCC and has recently returned to launch the mentor program.
 He is a Kansas City Health Commissioner, is on the board of SAVE Inc., and is involved with AIDS Walk Kansas City.

 Kim is an experienced trial attorney, successfully defending employers nationwide in labor and employment matters.
 Kim also provides training to management and non-management employees, conducts workplace investigations, and advises her clients on thorny employee relations issues.
 Kim has been recognized by her peers as one of The Best Lawyers in America, a Missouri & Kansas Super Lawyer, one of the Top 100 Lawyers, and Top 50 Female Lawyers in Kansas City.

 Kim’s commitment to diversity and inclusion extends to her civic engagement.
 She has served on the boards of the Central Exchange, the Human Rights Campaign, and the Mid-America Gay & Lesbian Chamber of Commerce.
 She is also committed to the arts, serving on the Nelson-Atkins Museum Business Council’s Steering Committee, and previously serving on the Friends of Art board.

-Jonathan has served UMKC since 2012, supporting UMKC’s LGBTQIA students through education, programming, and support, and is proud to partner with Kansas City’s many LGBTQIA serving organizations.
+Jonathan has served UMKC since 2012 and has helped increase UMKC’s commitment to gender and sexual diversity programming through inclusive policy practices, enhanced involvement opportunities, and scholarship support for UMKC’s LGBTQIA+ community.
+Jonathan loves Kansas City and is proud to partner with Kansas City’s many LGBTQIA serving organizations.